-Lisa Osborne Ross serves as Edelman’s U.S. Chief Operating Officer and leads Edelman’s Washington D.C. office as President.
-In this role, Ms. Ross is responsible for overseeing the firm’s U.S. operations and providing strategic oversight to its Washington office.
+Lisa Osborne Ross serves as Edelman’s U.S. Chief Executive Officer.
+In this role, Ms. Ross leads the firm's largest region with 13 offices and more than 2,300 employees.
 She is known as an in-demand counselor to senior executives at Fortune 500, higher education, and government institutions.

 Prior to Edelman, Ms. Ross served as Managing Director of APCO Worldwide’s flagship office for over 2 years, arriving there after a 15-year career at Ogilvy Public Relations.
 Over her tenure at Ogilvy, Ms. Ross held several titles, including Founder of the Multicultural Practice, Head of the Public Advocacy Group and Practice, and Head of the Public Affairs Division.

 Prior to joining Ogilvy, Ms. Ross held several roles in the Clinton Administration.
 At the U.S. Department of Labor, she served as Communications Director for the Department’s effort to create and promote high-performance workplaces, and later created and directed the Office of Public Liaison under Secretary Alexis Herman.
 She also served as the Deputy Director of the bipartisan Federal Glass Ceiling Commission, and was a member of the inaugural team of the White House Office of Women’s Initiatives and Outreach.
 In her early career, Ms. Ross spent time at FleishmanHillard and at the Tobacco Institute.